 Same-sex marriage is fully legal and recognized in the state of Minnesota and has been since August 1, 2013.
 Same-sex marriages have been recognized if performed in other jurisdictions since July 1, 2013.
 Even though Minnesota permits marriage between two people regardless of their sex, some couples prefer not to marry and prefer to register as domestic partners.

 Then-Gov. Tim Pawlenty vetoed a measure to allow state-wide domestic partnerships in Minnesota in 2008.
 The legislation would have allowed partners of state, federal, and city employees to access the same kind of benefits usually reserved for married couples.
 But the veto didn't prohibit individual cities from approving ordinances for their own domestic partner registry.

 "Domestic partners" can mean any couple, including same-sex and heterosexual couples.
 The aim of domestic partnerships is to extend various benefits to any two adults in an exclusive committed relationship.
-In the last few years, some cities in Minnesota have introduced domestic partnership legislation.

 Domestic Partner Benefits

 The benefits of being domestic partners can include access to health care and life insurance in the same way as a married couple.
 Benefits available through an employer are provided on a voluntary basis and vary from employer to employer.
 Hospital visitation rights are also possible.
 The exact nature of the benefits provided can vary between cities.

 Now that marriage between same-sex couples is legal in Minnesota, many employers are expecting that a committed couple will marry and are adjusting their employee benefits eligibility criteria accordingly.
 Some employers gave employees a "grace period" to make the decision once same-sex marriage was legalized.
 Others continue to offer benefits to domestic partners.